25Ericcheong/node-fundamentals/README.md

 - Data read from a file is read in chunks - by default; the size of the chunks are 64 kB.
 This can be seen in the `createReadStream` method which creates an instance of `fs.ReadStream` and the instance extends `stream.Readable` which indicates why and where the `data` event has originated from.
 - Note that the default chunk size can be changed with the use of `highWaterMark`.
 Setting the encoding to `utf8` would then allow us to read/see the content of the files.
 The `error` event key can then be used to capture error and prevents the app from failling.

+### Streams - Http Eg.

+- This example can be seen in branch No. 19.
+With the `readFileSync`, the entire data read from the file is sent to the frontend in 1 request.
+- `pipe` method can be found from the `ReadStream` class which can read then write data in chunks; essentially piping data into a writeable stream

 # Useful Node Modules

 ## lodash